ConfederacyOfGaia/Gaia/magic-items.md

 *dagger +2*, sentient (NE), made from the spine of a demon.

+#### Leviathan Axe

+This axe looks like a standard battle axe.
+It has the thrown property and a range of 20/60.

+##### Attunement Bonus

+After throwing the Leviathan Axe, you can recall it into your hand as a bonus action.

+Also on a successful hit, you do an additional 1d4 cold damage.
+This increases to 2d4 at 5th level, 3d4 at 11th, and 4d4 at 17th.

 #### Moonstrike

 This elegantly crafted longsword is deceptively light weight.
 Despite its apparent age it appears completely unblemished and the binding around the grip feels freshly wrapped.
 The pommel displays the phase of the moon and changes daily.